Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction: Groups with periodic cohomology

 \subsection{Quaternionic representations}

-Recall that $m_{\H}(G)$ denotes the number of copies of $\H$ in the Wedderburn decomposition of $\R G$ for a finite group $G$, i.e. the number of one-dimensional quaternionic representations, and that $G$ satisfies the \textit{Eichler condition} if $m_{\H}(G)=0$.
+Recall that $m_{\H}(G)$ denotes the number of copies of $\H$ in the Wedderburn decomposition of $\R G$ for a finite group $G$.
+This coincides with the number of irreducible quaternionic representations of $G$ of (quaternionic) dimension one.
+We say that a finite group $G$ is said to satisfy the \textit{Eichler condition} if $m_{\H}(G)=0$.
 The following is \cite[Proposition 3.3]{Ni18}.

 \begin{prop} Let $f: G \twoheadrightarrow H$ be a quotient.
 Then $m_{\H}(G) = m_{\H}(H)$ if and only if every $g \in \mathcal{B}(G)$ factors through $f$, i.e. if $f^* : \mathcal{B}(H) \to \mathcal{B}(G)$ is a bijection. \end{prop}